Business Analytics MBA Track

 This has translated into significant business interest – IBM, for example, has created a separate consulting area called “Business Analytics and Optimization” that includes more than 4,000 consultants.
 There are dozens of job listings at Monster.com with “business analytics” in the title, and hundreds more with that term listed as a required job skill.
 These jobs come from companies such as Microsoft, Amazon, Johnson and Johnson, Bank of America, and many other top firms.
 An additional compelling aspect of this arena is its #7 rank in Gartner’s "Top 10 Strategic Technologies," another indication of the expected importance of Business Analytics in the near future.

 Being at the intersection of business and technology, Business Analytics reflects a longstanding, core strength of the Tepper School as well as Carnegie Mellon University.
-In many ways, it defines our approach to teaching and learning, not just to operations research and information systems, but also with its relevant application to marketing, operations management, consulting and other fields.
+In many ways, it defines our approach to teaching and learning, not just to operations research and information technologies, but also with its relevant application to marketing, operations management, consulting and other fields.

 The Business Analytics MBA Track is appropriate for those students interested in transforming large amounts of data into better decisions.
-Possible careers include consulting in data-rich environments, analytical marketing, information technology, and financial data analysis.
+Possible careers include consulting in data-rich environments, analytical marketing, business technology, and financial data analysis.
 Applicants to the track should have a strong interest in analytical approaches to management, as shown by aptitude in courses such as Optimization, Probability and Statistics, and Statistical Decision-Making.